 Beyond that, I've seen it argued that literary French has changed little over the past hundred years, while English most certainly has, under the battering of such writers as James Joyce and Ernest Hemingway.
 (Whatever you say about C K Scott Moncrieff, he probably never read Ulysses, and he certainly was unfamiliar with the noisy young journalist who stormed into Paris in 1921.)
 However that may be, it's nice to have a freshened version of Proust's prose, and one that arguably is closer to the original than the one rendered by Scott Moncrieff in the 1920s.

 (Proust, Joyce, and Hemingway!
 It's pleasant to think that my three favorite writers once breathed the same air in Paris.
-Indeed, Joyce and Proust once met at a party ... and had little or nothing to say to one another.)
+Indeed, Joyce and Proust apparently met at a party ... and had little or nothing to say to one another.)

 Question?
 Comment?
 Newsletter?
 Send us an email. -- Stephen Fall